VeronicaAxelsson/jsramverk-editor-backend/README.md

 `PUT /docs/:documentId/`

 ### Response
-If success: 'Successfully updated one document.'
+If success: {'message': 'Successfully updated one document.'}
-If Doucment was not found: 'No document matched filter, new document created.'
+If Doucment was not found: {'message': 'No document matched filter, new document created.'}

 ## Delete a Document